chatgptdev/minidynlang/LanguageReference.md

 - for-in / for-of
   - for (pattern in expr) { ... } iterates keys/indices (strings for arrays/strings, object keys).
   - for (pattern of expr) { ... } iterates values (arrays, strings, object values).
+  - Iterating over nil performs zero iterations.
   - The pattern may be a declaration (var/let/const) or an assignment target (including destructuring).
-  - for-of on non-iterable (non-array/string/object/nil) is a runtime error; for-in on non-indexable is a runtime error.
+  - for-of on non-iterable (non-array/string/object/nil) is a runtime error; for-in on non-indexable (non-array/string/object/nil) is a runtime error.
 - break, continue

 Examples